 The base salary or contract salary of individual faculty members may not be altered by the receipt of incentive salary.

-This policy does not restrict the amount that may be secured for summer salary for faculty with 9-month appointments.
+This policy does not restrict the amount that may be secured for summer salary for faculty with nine-month appointments.

-The particular incentive(s) to be received, as described in 2.3 above, are to be negotiated between the faculty member receiving the eligible extramural funding and the appropriate department head or chair.
+The particular incentive(s) to be received, as described in item 3 above, are to be negotiated between the faculty member receiving the eligible extramural funding and the appropriate department head or chair.

-A faculty member may be eligible for an incentive supplement from the incentive pool not to exceed 20% of their annualized base salary.
+A faculty member may be eligible for an incentive supplement from the incentive pool not to exceed 20 percent of his or her annualized base salary.
 The faculty member and the department chair will execute a written contract for the specific amount of the incentive award.
 The academic incentive allocation to faculty will be made once a year at the end of the fiscal year.

-Procedure to select the applicants who may submit letters of intent or proposals in response to an RFP that limits the number of submissions from a single university
+Procedure to select the applicants who may submit letters of intent or proposals in response to a Request for Proposal that limits the number of submissions from a single university

-Auburn University established the Institutional Animal Care and Use Committee (IACUC) to assure compliance with policies of the U.S. Department of Health and Human Services and all other federal, state and local regulations concerning care, treatment and use of animals in research, teaching, production, and demonstration activities.
+Auburn University established the Institutional Animal Care and Use Committee (IACUC) to assure compliance with policies of the U.S. Department of Health and Human Services and all other federal, state, and local regulations concerning care, treatment, and use of animals in research, teaching, production, and demonstration activities.
 All such activities, whether by faculty, staff, or students and whether funded or unfunded, must be approved in advance by the committee.
 All modifications to approved animal subject protocols must be submitted to and approved by the IACUC in advance of implementation.
-Information may be obtained from the Office of Associate Provost and Vice President for Research.
+Information may be obtained from the Office of Vice President for Research.

-The University’s Policy on Scientific Misconduct was developed to effect compliance with the requirements of the Public Health Service Final Rule on “Responsibilities of Awardees and Applicant Institutions for Dealing With and Reporting Possible Misconduct in Science” (42 CFR Part 50).
-Allegations of scientific misconduct made against any faculty, staff, or student of the University involved in research or research training, application for support of research or research training, or related research activities shall be handled according to the policies and procedures included in Auburn's policy statement on Scientific Misconduct, quoted below from the Board of Trustees Policies Manual, pp. C-10-16.
+The University’s Scientific Misconduct Policy was developed to effect compliance with the requirements of the Public Health Service Final Rule on “Responsibilities of Awardees and Applicant Institutions for Dealing with and Reporting Possible Misconduct in Science” (42 CFR Part 50).
+Allegations of scientific misconduct made against any faculty, staff, or student of the University involved in research or research training, application for support of research or research training, or related research activities.

 “Misconduct” or “Misconduct in Science” means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.